amarantha-k/cbas/_drafts/primer-beer.md

 field with a nested collection of records containing the beer name and alcohol percentage for each of the brewery's beers.
 The nested collection field for each brewery is created using a correlated subquery.
-(Note: While it looks like nested loops could be involved in computing the result, CBAS recogizes the equivalence of such a query to an outerjoin, so it will use an efficient parallel join strategy when actually computing the query's result.)
+(Note: While it looks like nested loops could be involved in computing the result, Analytics recognizes the equivalence of such a query to an outerjoin, so it will use an efficient parallel join strategy when actually computing the query's result.)

 Here is this example query's expected output: